mrocklin/cmsc15200/assignments/hw3/index.md

 If you're familiar with complex numbers this is just the map `z' = z^2 + c ` (knowledge of complex numbers is not necessary for this project).

 Starting from a given point (x,y) we can apply this same process again and again.
 Some points, like (1,1) quickly move away from the origin.
-For example if we use cx = -.618, cy = 0 we watch how the point (1,1) evolves through this *iterated map*
+For example if we use cx = -.618, cy = 0 we watch how the point (1,1) evolves

     (1,1) => (-.618, 2)
     (-.618, 2) => (-4.23, -2.47)